-To register for the exam and for exam information, visit the ETS website.
+To register for the tests and for information, visit the ETS website.
 Indicate UNK 6467 and Nebraska Department of Education as score recipients.
 While on the ETS website, be sure to check out the test preparation information so you know how to prepare and what to bring with you on the day of your test.

 If you have a disability, health-related needs, or your primary language is not English, visit the ETS website for information on accommodations.